 Diving itself is a wonderful, magical activity.
 I simply love it.
 Get me started on it and I can go on talking about it for hours.
 It fulfills me, calms me and relaxes me.

 Once I am underwater everything else disappears, nothing else matters and I feel free.
 Freedom, this is what diving is to me.
-Not to mention the overwhelming feeling I get from it when I come across the beauties of the underwater life.
+Not to mention the overwhelming feeling I get when I come across the beauties of the underwater life.

 I love being a scuba diving instructor.
-I love diving some of the most spectacular places and bringing new divers into this fantastic world.
+I love diving in some of the most spectacular places and bringing new divers into this fantastic world.
 It can be a little frustrating at times, but the personal reward I get from it is priceless.
 The smile on the face of students back from their first dive, make my day.

 Dom and I freelanced at the local dive shop on Iboih Beach, Rubiah Tirta Divers.
 It is a local family business started back in 1970 by Mr. Dodent and now run by his three sons: Yudi, Isfan and Iskander.